What is the purpose of the HATCH: Taronga Accelerator Program?

 However, please note that only one application per individual/team will be accepted into the Accelerator Program.

 I/my team are interested to undertake another accelerator program that runs over the same period.
 Can I/we participate in both programs?

 While we understand there can be value in undertaking multiple programs, we want to ensure that you can commit sufficient time and energy for the duration of the HATCH program.
 Therefore, we will not accept applicants into the program who have competing program commitments that overlap with our program.

 This all sounds great!
 How do I apply for the HATCH: Taronga Accelerator Program?

 Check out the Application Guide document to provide a copy of the application questions – this will enable you to prepare your answers before jumping into the application form.

-Once applications open at the end of March 2021, go to the APPLY NOW link on the HATCH webpage to submit your application.
+Go to the APPLY NOW link on the HATCH webpage to submit your application.
 Please ensure your application is submitted by the closing date – no late applications will be accepted.